carbon-language/carbon-lang/llvm/docs/LangRef.rst

     !0 = distinct !{!"test\00", i32 10}

+``distinct`` nodes are useful when nodes shouldn't be merged based on their content.
+They can also occur when transformations cause uniquing collisions when metadata operands change.

 A :ref:`named metadata <namedmetadatastructure>` is a collection of metadata nodes, which can be looked up in the module symbol table.
 For
 example: